OPV Optical Simulation: Sunlight, Absorption and Generation

 - Near-IR (≈700–2500 nm): Contains a lot of the Sun’s power, but thin organic layers absorb it weakly, much of it is reflected

-- Mid/Far-IR (>≈2500 nm):This is heat energy, it is generality not useful for OPV devices.
+- Mid/Far-IR (>≈2500 nm): This is mainly thermal radiation and is generally not useful for OPV devices.

-3. Simulating light absorption
+4. Simulating light absorption and charge generation

 Now that we have looked at the AM1.5G solar spectrum and how materials absorb light as a function of wavelength, we can combine these ideas and simulate photon absorption inside the device stack.